Swofty-Developments/MinecraftInjectionPOC/README.md

 ## Why screenshare tools can't catch it

-Here's most detection methods these tools commonly use, and why none of them work:

-**Checking JVM arguments?** There are none.
-No `-javaagent`, no attach API socket, nothing in `/proc/<pid>/cmdline`.

-**Scanning for `InstrumentationImpl`?** It doesn't exist.
-We never used the Instrumentation API.
-The JVM has no record of any agent ever loading.

-**Running `jmap -histo`?** The Bootstrap class lives in an isolated `URLClassLoader`.
-On unload, all references are nulled, the classloader is closed, and the GC collects everything.
-The class is gone from the heap.
+There are no JVM arguments to find.
+No -javaagent, no attach API socket, nothing in /proc/<pid>/cmdline.
+The JVM was never told to load anything.
+InstrumentationImpl doesn't exist in the runtime because we never touched the Instrumentation API, so as far as the JVM is concerned, no agent has ever loaded.
+Running jmap -histo won't help either since the Bootstrap class lives in an isolated URLClassLoader, and on unload every reference gets nulled, the classloader is closed, and GC cleans up the rest.
+The class just isn't on the heap anymore.

-**Checking `/proc/<pid>/maps` for suspicious `.so` files?** On unload, the payload generates x86_64 shellcode on an anonymous memory page that `munmap`s every region belonging to `payload.so`.
-The `.so` vanishes from the process maps entirely.
-No `dlclose`, since that would crash due to glibc TLS corruption (as I roughly found out), just raw `munmap` of every mapped region.

-**Looking for loaded native libraries via JNI?** The JNI native methods are explicitly unregistered before unload.
-No dangling function pointers, no registered native methods pointing into unmapped memory.
+Checking /proc/<pid>/maps for suspicious .so files comes up empty too.
+On unload, the payload builds x86_64 shellcode on an anonymous memory page that munmaps every region belonging to payload.so, and the .so is gone from process maps entirely.
+We can't use dlclose for this since glibc corrupts its own TLS state and crashes in _dl_catch_exception, so instead we just rip the pages out directly with raw syscalls.
+Native methods are explicitly unregistered before any of this happens, so there are no dangling function pointers and nothing pointing into unmapped memory.

-**Checking for modified bytecode?** We don't modify any bytecode.
-The rendering is done from Java code defined via JNI into an isolated classloader.
-Minecraft's own classes are untouched, byte-for-byte identical to vanilla.
+No bytecode is modified at any point.
+Rendering is done from Java code defined via JNI into an isolated classloader, and Minecraft's own classes are completely untouched, byte-for-byte identical to vanilla.

 ## What's actually left after unload

 One thing:

 - A small (~4KB) `memfd:x (deleted)` mapping; this is the anonymous executable page used as a trampoline during injection.
 It contains no identifying information, just generic function-call shellcode.
 It's indistinguishable from other anonymous mappings that various libraries create.

-That's it.
-No `.so` in the maps, no classes in the heap, no registered transformers, no native methods, no Instrumentation instance, no agent traces.
-The JVM has no idea anything happened.

 ## Building